RKouchoo/CrashTrack/README.md

 # CrashTrack
-Needed a class that tracks crashes since I always pollute the java console Import it into a class, define the crash track file and send it with throwables, easy!
+ ### Needed a class that tracks crashes since I always pollute the java console

+- Import it into a class, define the crash track file and send it with throwables you want to track, easy!